pointfreeco/swift-case-paths/README.md

 #### Dynamic case lookup

-Because case key paths are bona fide key paths unde the hood, they can be used in the same applications, like dynamic member lookup.
+Because case key paths are bona fide key paths under the hood, they can be used in the same applications, like dynamic member lookup.
 For example, we can extend SwiftUI's binding type to enum cases by extending it with a subscript:

 ```swift